Shine (Jessica Jung novel)

-Shine is a young adult romance novel by Korean-American singer Jessica Jung, published by Simon & Schuster on September 29, 2020.
+Shine is a young adult romance novel by American and South Korean singer Jessica Jung, published by Simon & Schuster on September 29, 2020.
 Jung was inspired to write the book based on her experiences in the South Korean music industry.

 A sequel, Bright, was published on May 10, 2022.

 Plot

 17-year-old Rachel Kim is a trainee at DB Entertainment, a prominent K-pop company.
 The atmosphere at DB is extremely competitive due to the instructors' high standards and the knowledge that only a minority of trainees will ever get chosen to become DB performers.
 Rachel is bullied by other trainees for her Korean-American background and for living with her family rather than in the trainee dormitory.
 Chief among the bullies is Choo Mina, (Note: The book includes characters with names both in the American style (personal name first) and the Korean style (family name first).
 This summary uses personal names wherever possible.) a queen bee whom Rachel accidentally insulted with several etiquette violations when the latter first joined DB.
 Rachel also faces opposition from her Umma (Mom), who was initially supportive of K-pop training but now fears it is distracting Rachel from other career prospects.

 After a chance encounter with DB boy-band singer Jason Lee, Rachel develops a crush on him.
 Rachel is drugged by Mina at a party and arrives late to a trainee evaluation the next morning.
 DB CEO Mr. Noh announces that the best female trainee will be chosen to release a duet song with Jason, but Rachel flubs the evaluation and vomits on Jason, who reacts with amusement.
 Mina is chosen for the duet.

 Rachel meets with her mentor, DB staff member Chung Yujin.
 They concoct a plan to restore face by recording Rachel singing with Jason and then anonymously leaking it to the public.
 The two go to an underground café for celebrities, where Rachel meets DB superstar Kang Jina and sings live with Jason.
 The "leaked" video goes viral and Rachel begs Mr. Noh for a second chance; he declares that both she and Mina will sing with Jason.

 Rachel goes on several secretive dates with Jason, despite DB forbidding performers from dating, and the two fall in love.
 When Umma is sent a video by Mina of Rachel drugged at the party, she upbraids Rachel and threatens to pull her from training.
 Rachel retorts that Umma has never supported her enough despite the huge pressures in her life.
 Umma tells Rachel that if she is not chosen to debut before the next company tour in a few months, she will not be allowed to stay in DB.